NFL on ABC: Prior to Monday Night Football

 ABC began television professional football in 1948, where the network used a "game of the week" format to broadcast the NFL.
 Later that year, the network broadcast the NFL Championship Game between the Chicago Cardinals at Philadelphia Eagles with Harry Wismer providing commentary.
-The 1949 NFL Championship Game between the Eagles and Los Angeles Rams in Los Angeles was only made available to viewers on the West Coast because at the time, there was no way to send live TV programs from the West Coast to the East Coast and vice versa.
+The 1949 NFL Championship Game between the Eagles and Los Angeles Rams in Los Angeles was only made available to viewers on the West Coast because at the time, there was no way to send live television programs from the West Coast to the East Coast and vice versa.
 ABC the following year, would broadcast the playoff game between the New York Giants and Cleveland Browns.
 For the 1950 NFL Championship Game between the Browns and Rams, the game was not televised to Chicago, but it was so in Los Angeles.

 Beginning in 1951, the DuMont network for all intents and purposes, replaced ABC as the NFL's prime network telecaster.
 However, come 1953, ABC was able to sign contracts with the Chicago Bears, Chicago Cardinals.
 They would soon add the Washington Redskins beginning in 1954, and come 1955, the Los Angeles Rams and San Francisco 49ers.
 Red Grange and Bill Fay typically called home games for the Bears and Cardinals in Chicago.
 For Washington Redskins games, ABC usually used the broadcast crew of Bob Wolff and Dutch Bergman.
 In 1955, the Redskins left ABC in favor of syndicated regional coverage that was sponsored and produced by Amoco Gasoline.

 As previously mentioned, also in 1955, ABC picked up games featuring the Los Angeles Rams and San Francisco 49ers and broadcast them specifically to their affiliates in the Pacific Time Zone.
 These games were usually either called by the team of Bob Fouts and Frankie Albert or by Bob Kelley and Bill Brundige.
 ABC also broadcast that year's Thanksgiving Day game between the Green Bay Packers and Detroit Lions with Harry Wismer and Budd Lynch on the call.

+ABC's involvement with the NFL would end the following year with the demise of DuMont as CBS would acquire television rights to all but one of the teams, with the Browns electing to form their own broadcast syndication network.
+ABC would go on to become the first national broadcaster of the competing American Football League when it debuted in 1960, but it eventually lost the rights to NBC in 1965.